Orion ("o-rie-un") is a new NASA spacecraft. NASA plans for Orion to take astronauts to an asteroid or even on the

 What Will Orion Do?

-The Orion spacecraft will carry astronauts into deep space.
-Then it will bring them safely back to Earth.
-Orion will be able to travel to Mars or even an asteroid.
-Orion also could carry crews or supplies to the space station.
+The Orion spacecraft will carry astronauts past the moon.
+And it will bring them safely back to Earth.
+Orion will be able to travel to an asteroid or even on the journey to Mars.

 When Orion takes the astronauts into space, it will launch on top of a huge rocket.
 NASA is building this rocket.
 It is the Space Launch System, or SLS.
 This kind of rocket is called a heavy-lift launch vehicle.
 It will take Orion farther into space than people have been before.

-Orion will use energy from the sun, which is called solar energy.
+Orion will use energy from the sun.
+This power is called solar energy.
 Orion has solar panels.
 They look like the letter X across the outside of the spacecraft.
 The panels will get power from the sun when Orion is in space.